10 Best HVAC Companies in Lakewood, OH

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 In Ohio, HVAC contractors are licensed by the Ohio Construction Industry Licensing Board.
 To obtain a license, contractors must have at least five years of experience, have a minimum amount of contractor liability coverage, and pass an exam.
 Your local jurisdiction may have additional licensing requirements.
-Reviewing feedback on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can assist your decision.
-Choose a company with stellar reviews and stories of positive customer experiences.
+Reviewing feedback on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can aid your decision.
+Choose a company with stellar reviews and stories of positive experiences from customers.

 Understand Work Details

 Always make sure you know what a company’s process is like.
-When getting HVAC repairs, ask your provider to explain which parts require replacement and explain why.
-Confirm that your technician will clean and test the full system after finishing the work to guarantee proper operation.
-When replacing your HVAC system, request that the installation company describe the new brand, model, estimated installation time, energy efficiency, and features.
-Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.
+When HVAC repairs are needed, ask your provider to specify which parts need replacement and explain why.
+Confirm that your technician will clean and test the system after finishing the work to ensure proper operation.
+When replacing your HVAC system, ask your installation company to provide details on the new brand, model, estimated installation time, features, and energy efficiency.
+Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

 Compare Warranties